 The usage to payment includes all activities supporting the business/customer layer in evaluating Usage Consumption for subscribed communication products.
 It also allows customers or users to be informed on usage and remaining credits available for the subscribed service.

-There are three scenarios that need support:
+There are three scenarios that need to be supported:

 Retrieval of Usage per customer/on request: - This can be a synchronous call to get the information and we can also anticipate that few systems might require an asynchronous behaviour to provide the usage consumption information.
 When such need arises, notification can be used to pass the usage information.

-Scheduled Service Usage Record for a service. .
+Scheduled Service Usage Record for a service.

 Threshold Notification for Service Usage to indicate that a customer has already consumed X% of the allocated quota.